drublic/ft-styleguides/notes.md

 	* Who does neither?
 	* Everyone else knows how they have to fight their inner dev or designer to accept the opinion of the other "soul"

-- Fighting something is always bad
+- Fighting about something is always bad
 - Fighting has a bad influence on what you do
 - But struggeling with other peoples opinion is normal
 - Because we are all different